Nik-Streicher/Face_recognition/HELP/single_frame_recognition-HELP.md

 ![markdown logo](Images/face_reco.PNG)

-If there is no face in the picture, the program will print it.
+If there is no face on the picture, the program will inform you.

-If users who are not in the database, are in the picture, they will be marked as unknown
+If users who are not in the database, are on the picture, they will be marked as unknown

 ![markdown logo](../images/recognized/3.PNG)